LuisGorgulho/Test/docs/index.md

 - Adding MediatR for Memory Bus Messaging

 ## Disclaimer:
+This is a sample application using some beta/pre-release versions (including ASP.NET Core 1.1)
 - **NOT** intended to be a definitive solution
 - Beware to use in production way
 - Maybe you don't need a lot of implementations that is included, try avoid the **over engineering**